 This is the complete TiPocket workflow. .

 Chaos Mesh and TiPocket are both in active iterations.
-We have donated Chaos Mesh donated to CNCF, and we look forward to more community members joining us in building a complete Chaos Engineering ecosystem.
-If this sounds interesting to you, check out our website, or join #chaos-mesh in Slack.
+We have donated Chaos Mesh to CNCF, and we look forward to more community members joining us in building a complete Chaos Engineering ecosystem.
+If this sounds interesting to you, check out our website, or join #project-chaos-mesh in the CNCF Slack.